MarioJim/ResumeAndPortfolio/README.md

 Managed with [Yarn workspaces](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/) and built with a [shell script](https://github.com/MarioJim/ResumeAndPortfolio/blob/master/build.sh).

+Using the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) Visual Studio Code extension to generate the development environment needed to compile the LaTeX pdf and Gatsby SPA from a [Docker image](https://github.com/MarioJim/ResumeAndPortfolio/blob/master/.devcontainer/Dockerfile).

 ## Data

 TypeScript module to keep the same database for building my resume and my portfolio.